 A very wealthy landowner told his slave.
 "I'll give you some lands, but there is one condition.
 You have to run across this land as far as you can from here until where you stop.
 All this stretch of land will become your property."
 Therefore, the slave ran very fast out of greed until he was tired.
-But he was very greedy and whispering himself as; "Not enough yet..." and he was continuing in the running.
+But he was very greedy and whispering himself as; "Not enough yet.
+Don't stop.
+Not enough yet..." and he was continuing in the running.